abhiam1/REST_API_Tests_for_User_Blog_Project/README.md

 The missing requirements of email id start and end syntax have been assumed based upon 4 types of standard Starting syntax for Emails like - (name@ / name.city@ / name_city@ / name-city@ / ) while 7 types of standard Ending syntax of emails for generic top-level domains (gTLD) ( .com/.org/.net/.de/.us/.co.uk/ .biz/ ) as per the KISS principle.
 Wherever required , messages have been added within the test case classes as well as for the test case outputs appearing on console and reports for better information to the test engineer and all the product stakeholders & for ease of troubleshooting and test maintenance later .

-      3) YAGNI - “You are not going to need it “ principle
+YAGNI - “You are not going to need it “ principle

 For implementing this best practice , i have done away with any unrequired imports or classes or additional dependencies of any sort .
 No junk code or unused junk statements are kept back in the class files .

-       4)  SOC - “ Separation of Concerns “ & the SOLID - principle of “Single
+SOC - “ Separation of Concerns “ & the SOLID - principle of “Single
                           Responsibility”

 This refers to “ doing just one thing well “  .
 For implementing this best practice of SOC and SOLID , We have separated each test case into different class and different groups as well , so that a test engineer is able to focus on just one functionality at a time for test development and maintenance , without obstructing the execution of a complete test suite during a regression on a smoke test cycle using the classes / groups based testng test suites available .

-C)  Test NG based classes suite as well as Test NG based groups suite :
+             D)  Test NG based classes suite as well as Test NG based groups suite :

 For ease of test execution and troubleshooting , i have implemented both classes and groups based test suites .xml files which are available in the GITHUB repository here - https://github.com/abhiam1/REST_API_Tests_for_User_Blog_Project/tree/master/User_Blog_REST_API_Tests